drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

 And CD to the complete directory `cd step-1`{{execute}}

 We can view this project is an example of a stateful service.
 If we open `step-1/src/main/java/com/example/restservice/GreetingController.java`{{open}}, we'll see `private final AtomicLong counter = new AtomicLong();` in the code.
 This works fine as a counter for a single web application, but if we want to be able to scale this service out to multiple instances, we couldn't rely on the counter since each service would have it's own counter incrementing independent of the other services.
+We'll see that in-action in the next steps.

 To correct this, we're going to introduce a Redis NoSQL database to store the counter for all of the services and not rely on the in-memory state of the service.

 To get started, we'll add a couple dependencies for Spring Data and Redis to the Gradle Build file `step-1/build.gradle`{{open}}.
-Notice we added <pre>    implementation 'org.springframework.data:spring-data-redis'
+Notice we added <pre>implementation 'org.springframework.data:spring-data-redis' implementation 'io.lettuce:lettuce-core'
-    implementation 'io.lettuce:lettuce-core'
 </pre> to the gradle build file, this will pull in the spring data redis and lettuce connectors into the project.

 Then we'll make some changes to `step-1/src/main/java/com/example/restservice/GreetingController.java`{{open}} to add the externalized cache.
 Notice we changed